Car insurance for over 70s – what you need to know

 There can be a world of difference between people of the same age category – and your policy should reflect this.

-Telematics policies can be useful for over 70s drivers in that they assess your driving habits, rather than the date on your birth certificate.
+Telematics policies can be useful for over 70s drivers, in that they assess your specific driving habits, rather than the date on your birth certificate.

-However, there’s no guarantee this avenue will reward you with cheaper insurance.
+However, there’s no guarantee these car insurance types will reward you with cheaper insurance.

 If this leads to you being deemed a higher risk to insurers, you’re possibly better off with a more standardised policy.

 Find a car with a low insurance group

 Are you trading in a bulky family car, giving the commuter-mobile the boot, or even scaling up to a motor that can handle lots of European driving holidays?

 Always remember to check the car’s insurance group before making a purchase.